erwindosianipar/erwindosianipar.jekyll/README.md

 ## This is my personal site

-This script is i'am using to generate a web static site generator for my personal website.
+This script is I'm using to generate a web static site generator for my personal website.
 Make with Jekyll static site generator.

 ## What is GitHub Pages?